Overview

 The number of incoming edges a node has is called its in-degree; accordingly, the number of outgoing edges is called out-degree.
 If ignores edge direction, it is degree.

 In this graph, the red node has in-degree of 4 and out-degree of 3, and its degree is 7.
-Directed self-loop is regarded as an incoming edge and an outgoing edge.
+A directed self-loop is regarded as both an incoming and an outgoing edge.

 Weighted Degree